how long can a mosquito live without food

 The exact amount of time a mosquito can survive without food also depends on its body size and age.
 Smaller mosquitoes tend to live shorter lives compared to larger ones due to their limited energy reserves.
 Similarly, younger mosquitoes can only survive for around two weeks before needing another meal while older ones may last slightly longer.

-See also can i use food coloring in resin
+See also can you put food coloring in resin

 In addition, the temperature is also an important factor in determining how long a mosquito can go without food.
 Warmer temperatures allow mosquitoes to remain active and feed more often while colder temperatures force them into hibernation mode where they conserve energy until the weather warms up again.